torrentails/RenPy-Script-Builder/README.md

 --------

 Any line beginning with a `#` is treated as a comment and is skipped over during parsing.
-**Note:** Unlike python, the `#` is not treaded as a comment when it appears in the midle of a line.
+**Note:** Unlike python, the `#` is not treated as a comment when it appears in the middle of a line.
 It must be at the beginning of the line to be treated as such.

 By default, only lines starting with `##` are copied to the output and all other comments are simply ignored.
 See [Configuration](#configuration)